13 ways to build an email list for your business

 To get a genuine marketing list, you have to convince people to give their email address to you and agree to receive marketing content.

 There are dozens of ways using which you can get a customer’s email legally.
+The most common way however is to use an email finder tool and verify email addresses for your sales/ marketing campaigns.
 See our ideas below:

 Create an Awesome Lead Capture Page